squeaky-godzilla/aws-challenge/readme.md

 Introducing non-prod environments:
 - for the development of the dynamic content, I recommend setting up a QA (Quality Assurance) and possibly STG (Staging) environment
 -  These will enable your dev teams to do thorough functional and performance testing before deploying to the production

-- consider the amount of traffic that's going to be hitting the static and dynamic content of the web app - and relevant SLOs/SLAs for the content, so we can choose a fitting infrastructure.
+Consider the amount of traffic that's going to be hitting the static and dynamic content of the web app - and relevant SLOs/SLAs for the content, so we can choose a fitting infrastructure.